-In some cases, the problem might be due to low specced hardware, but in many cases it turns out to be something else.
+In some cases, the problem might be due to low-spec hardware, but in many cases it turns out to be something else.
 Like most things in this world, Windows needs to be taken good care of and serviced regularly.

 You always have a better alternative, so why pay someone to fix the trouble when you can easily figure out the issue on your own using tools you can download for free?

 We strongly recommend giving these following diagnostics tools and software for monitoring system performance a chance first.
 You might be surprised by how much you will be able to resolve using them!

-The best PC performance monitoring tools
+What are the best PC performance monitoring tools for Windows 10?

-This is one of the best tools available for letting know about CPU and GPU temperature, for free.
+Speccy is one of the best tools available for letting know about CPU and GPU temperature, for free.
 If you choose to buy it, you’ll be able to enjoy more features.

-Open Hardware Monitor
+2. Open Hardware Monitor

 If you hate the issues that might come up when using this sort of tool, then this is your best bet.
 In addition, its interface is very simple and plain.

 If you ever wondered if your hard drive or solid state drive is in the best possible condition, you probably know by now how difficult this information is to find considering how new SSDs can die before you get a chance to figure out what’s wrong.
-CrystalDiskInfo can become your best friend in such cases.

 This tool will give you a complete overview of the state of all your data drives like HDDs, SSDs, and USB drives.
 Details will include temperature, uptime, start-up time, error states, and more.
 It will also calculate the overall Health Status.

-Windows Resource Monitor
+6. Windows Resource Monitor